Higgs boson, renormalization group, and naturalness in cosmology: Gradient and curvature expansion cutoff and naturalness

 The on-shell curvature estimate at the inflation stage reads $R\sim V/U\sim\lambda\varphi^2/\xi$ in the Jordan frame, so that the resulting curvature expansion runs in powers of

-and remains efficient in the usual perturbation theory range of SM, $\lambda/16\pi^2\ll 1$.
-This works perfectly well in our Higgs inflation model, because in the full CMB compatible range of the Higgs mass $\lambda<2$ (see Fig.\ref{Fig.1}).
+and remains valid in the usual perturbation theory range of SM, for which $\lambda/16\pi^2\ll 1$.
+This works perfectly well in our Higgs inflation model, because in the full CMB-compatible range of the Higgs mass one has $\lambda<2$ (see Fig.~\ref{Fig.1}).
+The characteristic energy of quantum-gravitational fluctuations during inflation (sometimes referred as the Gibbons-Hawking temperature) $E \sim \sqrt{R} \sim \sqrt{\lambda}\varphi/\sqrt{\xi}$ is also much lower than the cutoff (34).

-From the viewpoint of the gradient expansion for $\varphi$ this cutoff is even more efficient.
-Indeed, the inflaton field gradient can be expressed in terms of the inflaton potential $\hat V$ and the inflation smallness parameter $\hat\varepsilon$ taken in the Einstein frame, $\dot\varphi\simeq(\varphi^2/M_P^2)(\xi\hat\varepsilon\hat{V}/18)^{1/2}$.
-With $\hat V\simeq\lambda M_P^4/4\xi^2$ this immediately yields the gradient expansion in powers of
+From the viewpoint of the gradient expansion for $\varphi$, this cutoff is even more efficient.
+Indeed, the inflaton field gradient can be expressed in terms of the inflaton potential $\hat V$ and the inflation smallness parameter $\hat\varepsilon$ taken in the Einstein frame, $\dot\varphi\simeq(\varphi^2/M_{\rm P}^2) (\xi\hat\varepsilon\hat{V}/18)^{1/2}$.
+With $\hat V\simeq\lambda M_{\rm P}^4/4\xi^2$, this immediately yields the gradient expansion in powers of

-which is even better than (\ref{curvatureexpansion}) by the factor ranging from $1/N$ at the beginning of inflation to $O(1)$ at the end of it.
+which is even better than (\ref{curvatureexpansion}) by a factor ranging from $1/N$ at the beginning of inflation to $O(1)$ at the end of it.

-Eqs. (\ref{curvatureexpansion}) and (\ref{partialexpansion}) justify the effective action truncation in (\ref{effaction}) in the inflationary domain.
-Thus only multi-loop corrections to the coefficient functions $V(\varphi)$, $U(\varphi)$ and $G(\varphi)$ might stay beyond control in the form of higher-dimensional operators $(\varphi/\Lambda)^n$ and violate the flatness of the effective potential necessary for inflation.
+Equations (\ref{curvatureexpansion}) and (\ref{partialexpansion}) justify the effective action truncation in (\ref{effaction}) in the inflationary domain.
+Thus, only multi-loop corrections to the coefficient functions $V(\varphi)$, $U(\varphi)$, and $G(\varphi)$ in the form of higher-dimensional operators $(\varphi/\Lambda)^n$ may stay beyond control and violate the flatness of the effective potential necessary for inflation.
 However, in view of the form of the running cutoff (\ref{cutoff}) they might be large, but do not affect the shape of these coefficient functions because of the field independence of the ratio $\varphi/\Lambda$.
-Only the logarithmic running of couplings in (\ref{RGeffpot})-(\ref{phirenorm1}) controlled by RG dominates the quantum input in the inflationary dynamics and its CMB spectra\footnote{Like the logarithmic term of (\ref{hatVbigphi}) which dominates over the nearly flat classical part of the inflaton potential and qualitatively modifies tree-level predictions of the theory \cite{we}.}.
+Only the logarithmic running of couplings in (\ref{RGeffpot})--(\ref{phirenorm1}) controlled by the RG dominates the quantum input in the inflationary dynamics and its CMB spectra.\footnote{This is like the logarithmic term in (\ref{hatVbigphi}), which dominates over the nearly flat classical part of the inflaton potential and qualitatively modifies the tree-level predictions of the theory \cite{we}.}